LittleWhole/TextDF/README.md

     * ClearBoosBar - Removes all boss bars on the player's HUD.
     * ActionBar - Sends a message to the player's action bar.
 (Text)
     * ChatColor - Sets the player's chat color.
+    * Teleport - Teleports a player to the specified location.
+(Location)
+    * RandomTeleport - Teleports a player to a random location.
+(Location(s))
+    * TeleportSequence - Teleports a player through the series of locations.
+(Location(s), Number)
+    * LaunchUp - Launches the player upwards.
+(Number)
+    * LaunchForward - Launches the player forward.
+(Number)
+    * LaunchToward - Launches the player towards a location.
+(Location, Number)
+    * RideEntity - Makes the player ride an entity.
+(Text)
+    * LaunchProjectile - Launches a projectile from the player.
+(Item, Text, Number, Location, Particle)
+    * RemoveArrows - Removes all arrows in the players body.
+    * DisguiseAsMob - Disguise the player as a mob.
+(Item, Text)
+    * DisguiseAsPlayer - Disguise the player as a player.
+(Text)
+    * DisguiseAsBlock - Disguise the player as a block.
+(Item, Text, Number)
+    * Undisguise - Undisguises the player.
+    * HideDisguise - Hides the players disguise from themself.
+    * RollBack - Rollback the player's block changes.
+    * AutoRespawn - Respawns a dead player.
+    * Kick - Kicks the player from the plot.
+    * RewardDFC - Rewards the player with DFC.
   * IfPlayer [] - If a player ___, then...
   * Var [] - Set custom variables.
   * IfVar [] - Compare custom variables.